-Amira’s application is to explore the dominant model for 6-12 Montessori education in NZ, which is a Montessori unit/classroom integrated into a mainstream state school environment, and the challenges and advantages that come with this dual-family relationship.
+Amira’s application is to explore the dominant model for 6-12 Montessori education in NZ, a Montessori unit/classroom integrated into a mainstream state school environment, and the challenges and advantages of this dual-family relationship.

 2016 – Carol Palmer, Wellington

-Carol Palmer, Wa Ora Montessori School application was to create the first section of a well-researched and extensively tested Montessori Handwork Album which would be usable in any 6 -12 class without the need for prior knowledge of the subject area.
-It gives sequenced lessons and kaiako instructions in several methods of crafting with wool serving as the prototype section for further section in the album to be based on.
+Carol Palmer, Wa Ora Montessori School application was to create the first section of a well-researched and extensively tested Montessori Handwork Album that would be usable in any 6 -12 class without needing prior knowledge of the subject area.
+It gives sequenced lessons and kaiako instructions on several methods of crafting, with wool serving as the prototype section for the further sections in the album to be based on.

 2012 – Ed Stanford, Auckland

-Ed Stanford, Titoki Montessori School made an application to the research fund in 2012 and was given a small grant to fund Montessori book club for parents.
+Ed Stanford, Titoki Montessori School, applied to the research fund in 2012 and was given a small grant to fund the Montessori book club for parents.
 Ed conducted his inquiry in late 2012 and presented his findings at the research symposium at the MANZ 2013 Conference in Wellington.
 He has written up his findings and reflected on his experience conducting a small research project.